striezel/simple-chess/apps/pgn-reader-with-meteor-chess/readme.md

                      will be read.
 This parameter is mandatory.
   --delay N        - Sets the delay between moves to N milliseconds.
                      The default value is 1000, i.e. one second.
+  --letters        - Use letters to represent chess pieces on the board.
+                     Use this option, if your terminal cannot display UTF-8 characters properly.
+Mutually exclusive with --symbols.
+  --symbols        - Use symbols to represent chess pieces on the board.
+This
+                     option requires that the terminal supports UTF-8.
+While it may look nicer, not all terminals support it.
+This option is mutually exclusive with --letters.
   --meteor-chess   - Displays board in meteor-chess instance, too.
   --host hostname  - Sets host name of the meteor-chess MongoDB server.
                      The default value is "localhost".